segmentio/segment-docs/src/connections/destinations/catalog/intercom/index.md

 hide-personas-partial: true
 ---

 [Intercom](https://www.intercom.com/) makes customer messaging apps for sales, marketing, and support, connected on one platform.
 The Intercom Destination is open-source.
-You can browse the code for [analytics.js](https://github.com/segment-integrations/analytics.js-integration-intercom), [iOS](https://github.com/segment-integrations/analytics-ios-integration-intercom) and [Android](https://github.com/segment-integrations/analytics-android-integration-intercom) on Github.
+You can browse the code for [analytics.js](https://github.com/segment-integrations/analytics.js-integration-intercom), [iOS](https://github.com/segment-integrations/analytics-ios-integration-intercom) and [Android](https://github.com/segment-integrations/analytics-android-integration-intercom) on GitHub.

 This document was last updated on March 11, 2020.
 If you notice any gaps, outdated information or simply want to leave some feedback to help us improve our documentation, [let us know](https://segment.com/help/contact)!